domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 # Active Directory Secrets Engine

 The Active Directory (AD) secrets engine is a plugin residing [here](https://github.com/hashicorp/vault-plugin-secrets-active-directory).
+It has two main features.

-The AD secrets engine rotates AD passwords dynamically, and is designed for a high-load environment where many instances may be accessing a shared password simultaneously.
+The first feature (password rotation) is where the AD secrets engine rotates AD passwords dynamically.
+This is designed for a high-load environment where many instances may be accessing a shared password simultaneously.
 With a simple set up and a simple creds API, it doesn't require instances to be manually registered in advance to gain access.
 As long as access has been granted to the creds path via a method like